 If the company has no other business expenses, the profit on this contract is £2,500 and will be taxed at the prevailing Corporation Tax rate.

-The government has decided that the reform of the off-payroll working rules in the public sector will be introduced for private sector assignments from 6th April 2021.
+The reform of the off-payroll working rules for private sector assignments came into force from 6th April 2021.
 We’ve summarised the key parts of the IR35 changes in our Knowledge article.
 One question we’re often asked is: ‘What does this mean for contractors?’
 Although it will see some changes, we don’t believe it is the end of contracting as we know it, and we’ve written an article explaining why.

 If you’d like to know more about how our expert accountants could help you navigate the upcoming IR35 changes, speak to one of our advisors or book a free consultation.
 We can help you either continue as a limited company contractor, move to an Umbrella contractor, or even a combination of both with our Premium package.